bonkzwonil/mandelascii/README.md

 - almost 20% slower than C with `-O4` optimizations (70 to 59 seconds for 10 Million iterations)

-Disassembly looks pretty similar.
-Maybe running the benchmark function for lisp inside of slime inside of emacs had impact as well, but should be neglectible
+Disassembly looks quite similar.
+Running Lisp inside SLIME/Emacs may have added a negligible overhead.

-## For ASCII we are pretty much done
+## ASCII Rendering

-Currently rendering at 600fps in standard settings and normal terminal
+~600 fps with default settings in a standard terminal. -> Should be enough :)

-	and still getting 60fps in a 612x160 terminal (smallest font possible here with gnome-terminal and hack)
+Still achieves 60 fps even in a 612×160 terminal (smallest font here with Gnome Terminal + Hack font).

-## RGB Video rendering could need some more
+## RGB Video Rendering

+Needs more work.
+Current performance is acceptable, but further SIMD(?)
+(MMX/SSE/AVX) optimizations may help.

-### Disassembly for further optimizations
+### Disassembly for further optimizations (or the curious)

- - MMX : check
+ - SSE : check

 ```
 ; disassembly for M4NDE1-1T3R